helpmetheshadowpeoplearestealingmystuff/impute-me/README.md

-## Part 2: Module design description.
+## Part 2: Module design description

 Each module consists of a ui.R and a server.R file.
 The details of the setup of this can be found in the <a href='http://shiny.rstudio.com/'>R/Shiny</a> documentation.
-A template module which contains the very minimal configuration is found in the 'template' folder.
+A template module which contains the very minimal configuration is found in the ['template'](https://github.com/lassefolkersen/impute-me/tree/master/template) folder.

 The specific module functions are documented by their UI-provided description.
+For many  of them the calculations are trivial, i.e. reporting the presence and/or absence of a specific SNP.
+For others, we rely heavily on polygenic risk scores.
+Three approaches to polygenic risk scores are implemented in the function [get_GRS_2](https://github.com/lassefolkersen/impute-me/blob/5901cb626d0e50a01106d74c48540a41100974a6/functions.R#L1287):

+**Basic count score**

+Basically just counting the effect alleles.
+This is the most simple setup of polygenic risk scores.
+It is intuitive to understand - the more risk alleles, the higher the score.
+The main drawback is that it doesn't distinguish SNPs with large and small effects.

+Count-score =  Σ Effect-allele-count<sub>snp</sub>

+**Weighted-score**

+A score that is weighted by the effect size of each SNP.
+This has the added benefit of weighting SNPs with large effect sizes more than SNPs with small effect sizes.
+Note that _beta_ is changed for _log(OR)_ as applicable for binary traits.
+The only draw-back of this score type is that it is on an arbitrary scale and does little to inform about risk compared to the rest of the population.

+Weighted-score =  Σ Beta<sub>snp</sub> * Effect-allele-count<sub>snp</sub>

+**Z-score**

+A score that is given in standard-deviations above or below the average risk-score for that population.
+This specific implementation of the Z-score is [found here](https://github.com/lassefolkersen/impute-me/blob/5901cb626d0e50a01106d74c48540a41100974a6/functions.R#L1387-L1404).
+The _frequency<sub>snp</sub>_ is obtained from 1000 genomes data for the relevant super-population. _Effect-allele-count_ and _Beta_ is used as in previous scores.
+The _Standard-deviation<sub>population</sub>_ is calculated according to [this code](https://github.com/lassefolkersen/impute-me/blob/5901cb626d0e50a01106d74c48540a41100974a6/functions.R#L1396-L1404).
+In many of the modules an extra step is added where the Z-score is converted to percentage of population with lower score.
+This is done with the standard [pnorm](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/Normal.html) function, i.e. we assume everything is normally distributed.
+To check the validity of this assumption, some modules have an option to compare to [real distributions](https://www.impute.me/AllDiseases/).

+Population-score<sub>snp</sub> = frequency<sub>snp</sub> * 2 * beta<sub>snp</sub>

+Zero-centered-score =  Σ Beta<sub>snp</sub> * Effect-allele-count<sub>snp</sub> - Population-score<sub>snp</sub>

+Z-score = Zero-centered-score / Standard-deviation<sub>population</sub>